juliusoh/lfz-full-stack-lessons/exercises/the-event-loop/README.md

 ### Quiz

 - What is the JavaScript Event Loop?
-- What is different between non-blocking blocking with respect to how code is executed?
+- What is different between "blocking" and  "non-blocking" with respect to how code is executed?